tudvari/docker-composer/README.md

 The JSON has a very easy ruleset, it use the docker-compose.yml reference for the available elements.
 This version support commands from the docker-compose.yml reference that have values as only one line (string, number), array, or object (one level)

-- build (one level)
-- cap_add
-- cap_drop
-- command
-- cgroup_parent
-- container_name
-- devices
-- depends_on
-- dns
-- dns_search
-- tmpfs
-- entrypoint
-- env_file
-- environment
-- expose
-- extends
-- external_links
-- extra_hosts
-- image
-- labels
-- links
-- logging (one level)
-- log_driver
-- log_opt
-- net
-- network_mode
-- networks
-- pid
-- ports
-- security_opt
-- stop_signal
-- volumes
-- volume_driver
-- volumes_from
-- cpu_shares,cpu_quota, cpuset
-- domainname, hostname, ipc, mac_address
-- mem_limit, memswap_limit, privileged
-- read_only, restart, shm_size, stdin_open
-- tty, user, working_dir

-You can find and read the complete docker-compose.yml reference on the next url: [Compose Reference](https://docs.docker.com/compose/yml/)
+You can find and read the complete docker-compose.yml reference: [HERE](https://docs.docker.com/compose/yml/)

 ## Release Notes

-You can read the changelist: [here](https://github.com/tudvari/docker-composer/blob/master/ReleaseNotes.md)
+You can read the changelist: [HERE](https://github.com/tudvari/docker-composer/blob/master/ReleaseNotes.md)

 ## Usage